RiLoGosh/Neon-Electron/README.md

 # Neon-Electron
-Repository for the WebGL deployment of a game I worked on in 2018.
+Repository for the WebGL deployment of a game I sometimes work on.

 Play a proof of concept demo here: